sdylewski/Stealthchanger/docs/TopHat.md

 * [Top hat SC logo](https://github.com/DraftShift/StealthChanger/tree/main/UserMods/EddieSha04/Tophat%20SC%20LED%20Logo)
 * [Top hat panel clips](https://github.com/DraftShift/StealthChanger/tree/main/UserMods/EddieSha04/Tophat)

 ## FAQ

 ### Do I need a top hat?
-If you are going to print with filament that requires chamber temperatures above room temperature then yes, otherwise no.
+If you are going to print with filament that requires chamber temperatures above room temperature then yes, otherwise no. You cannot enclose the printer without a hat.

+### Can I move the umbilical exits to the tophat back panel?
+Generally not.
+The geometry of the umbilical means it wants to be below the original top frame, and curve up into the tophat space.

+### Can I install a new exhaust plate on the tophat back panel?
+Often asked in the context of wanting to add a charcoal filter and/or fan to the tophat.
+Entirely do-able, just be careful not to snag the umbilicals and have a plan for how to unplug any wires when removing the tophat.